TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ##### kube-proxy networking

 Here is what happens when a pod makes a request to a service:
-1. The application in a pod makes a request to `https://servie.namespace.svc.cluster.local`.
+1. The application in a pod makes a request to `https://service.namespace.svc.cluster.local`.
-1. The pod needs to contact the Domain Name Service (DNS) server first to get the service's ClusterIP.
+1. The pod needs to contact the Domain Name Service (DNS) first to get the service ClusterIP.
 It checks its DNS configuration file and finds the CoreDNS service ClusterIP.
 1. The pod creates a DNS packet inside its network namespace.
     ```
     Src IP = Pod IP (e.g., 10.244.1.5)